Huntington Library & Gardens

 The gardens, as well as the library and art collections, enjoy over 500,000 visitors a year, including about 12,000 children, through their many school enrichment programs.

-To give you a little perspective, I came to the Huntington Library with three boys: my husband, my son, and one of my sons friends, who was traveling with us.
-A library, art gallery, and botanical gardens are not usually the place where one would bring three boys, especially teenage boys, yet my boys enjoyed every moment of our visit.
-My son and his friend practically squealed at the History of Science exhibition, where they viewed original manuscripts by Ptolemy, Isaac Newton, Copernicus, and Albert Einstein.
-(This gave them a chance to actually see the works of the famous scientists they study in school.)
+To give you a little perspective, I came to the Huntington Library with three boys: my husband, my son, and a friend of my son, who was traveling with us.
+A library, art gallery, and botanical gardens are not usually the place where one would bring three boys, especially teenage boys, yet our group enjoyed every moment of our visit.
+My son and his friend practically squealed with delight at the History of Science exhibition, where they viewed original manuscripts by Ptolemy, Isaac Newton, Copernicus, and Albert Einstein.
+(This gave them a chance to actually see the works of the famous scientists they studied in school.)

 Rare astronomical works are on view in the Library’s permanent exhibition on the history of science.